+Yes.
 Clickstreams or clickpaths represent the sequences of actions performed (clicks, etc.) and webpages visited by a website user.
 Matomo can track many kind of clickstream activities:

-You can also create advanced click, move, and scroll Heatmaps as well as record sessions using the Heatmap & Session Recording premium feature.
+You can also create advanced Click, Move, and Scroll Heatmaps as well as record sessions using the Session Recording premium feature.
 Session Recordings let you replay exactly what your visitors did on your website in a video so you can improve for example the usability.

 By default, Matomo (Piwik) reports are in real time (learn more in our “Visits log and Real Time Analytics” guide) when you are viewing reports for “today” or any date range that includes today.
 Matomo will look at all your logs for today in the database and process the reports every time that you request them.

 Matomo also provides a real time view of your visits on your site… right now!
 You can see all new page views, actions and new visits coming to your site, refreshing automatically.
 This feature is enabled by the Live! plugin which is enabled by default in the Matomo dashboard (check out the demo).